Architecture¶

 - Probes — targeted follow-ups that test specific scorer dimensions

-Turn-level evaluation can be authored in three forms:
+Turn-level evaluation can be authored in two complementary forms:

 - prose expectations via expected_behaviors / autofail_triggers